kata-ai/kata-platform-docs/docs/business-dashboard/manage-broadcast.md

 Once you have an approved message template, you can use it to send messages to your audience using the broadcast feature in our dashboard.

+You can watch our video tutorial below to learn how to broadcast a template message.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/smbHZW5qsIk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### How to Broadcast a Template Message